andreasfelix/master-thesis/content/6_appendix.md

 #### RPN Expression

 Elegant used the so called reverse polish notation (RPN) for its arithmetic expressions.
-As there is no syntactic distinction between an escaped string and a variable, it is possible that a collison can happen.
+As there is no syntactic distinction between an escaped string and a variable, it is possible that a collision can happen.
 In this case a variable is wrongly identified as string.

 ```txt
 assignment  : expr "sto" CNAME